Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Which comes with fewer fees?

-You won’t find any hidden fees or extra costs — including origination or prepayment fees — when it comes to SoFi.
-Late payments over 15 days late attract a fee of $15 or 4% of the amount due, whichever is less.
+You won’t find any fees or extra costs — including origination, late or prepayment fees — when it comes to SoFi.

 Best Egg charges an origination fee of 0.99% to 5.99% when you take out a loan.
-Each payment received through a method other than autopay is also subjected to a $7 fee.
 Payments over 15 days late incur a $15 fee.

-SoFi doesn’t charge an origination fee or a fee for not using autopay, giving it the edge in this category.
+SoFi doesn’t charge any fees on its loans — not even late or nonsufficient funds fees — giving it the edge in this category.

 |Starting APR||Fees||Ease of application|